 Remarkably, Cimbom failed to win the Turkish title that year, and turmoil soon became apparent.
 Mancini left amid displeasure with the proposed transfer budget.
 Drogba and Emmanuel Eboué also moved on.
 Sneijder stayed as the avatar of Gala potential, but the club finished bottom of its Champions League group in 2014/15.

-Cesare Prandelli, the man chosen to replace Mancini, was duly fired because of this poor showing, and Galatasaray has employed a string of managers without much success since.
-Much of the momentum sparked by Aysal slowly dripped away, and new problems dotted the horizon.
+Cesare Prandelli, the man chosen to replace Mancini, was duly fired because of this poor showing, and Galatasaray employed a string of managers without much success before turning back to Terim in 2017.
+By then, much of the momentum sparked by Aysal slowly dripped away, and new problems dotted the horizon.

 “This was during the time when Unal Aysal was in charge and as Cimbom got stronger, the foreign restriction became tighter.
 This forced yet more spending on extending the contracts of Turkish players on inflated wages.
 As soon as Aysal resigned, the TFF removed the restriction completely.
 A coincidence?
 I think not.

 “An eccentric, Duygun Yarsuvat, was elected as chairman.
 He was a Professor of Law at the Galatasaray University.
 He was a sort of caretaker and, after a year in charge, another election followed.
-Dursun Özbek, a millionaire hotelier, was elected by his peers to take over, and this is who we have today.
+Dursun Özbek, a millionaire hotelier, was elected by his peers to take over.
+He was followed by Mustafa Cengiz in 2018, who we have today.

 “At this point, it’s worth mentioning how the elective structure works at Gala.
 Unlike clubs owned by the fans or by a single individual, Galatasaray is owned by the members.
 To become a member, you either need to be a graduate of the High School, or you need to be granted membership by current members.
 A fixed fee has to be paid and this gains you a vote and the privilege to speak at the general assembly, which is held a few times a year at the High School.

 “This sounds a bit like an old boys club, where old men and women get together, most of whom know nothing about football or sport or how to run a business, to decide the future of an institution that plays with the hearts of over 25 million fans.
-Aysal was a man who, despite being older than his predecessors, had the vigour and youth of a young man.
+Aysal was a man who, despite being older than his predecessors, had the vigour of a young man.
 He was fed up of the old boys club.
 His plan was to take Galatasaray out of this time warp and into the 21st century.
-Unfortunately, those who came before and since find this environment suits their needs perfectly.”
+Unfortunately, those who came before found this environment suited their needs perfectly,” says Dindjer.

-So, is there cause for optimism moving forward?
+So, is there cause for optimism moving forward after Terim has led the club to back-to-back titles in 2018 and 2019?
 Can Galatasaray ever fulfil its enormous potential and truly realise the dream vision in which it was founded?
-Well, the club once again finds itself needing to rebuild if those objectives are to be met.
+Well, after the Champions League performances of this season, the club once again finds itself needing to rethink its route to the top.

-Off the field, a new television deal and league organ promises to make Turkish clubs wealthier than ever before, affording Gala the opportunity to balance its books once and for all.
-The club should be able to manage its finances more efficiently in future, with a progressive approach to scouting, analysis and preparation that is unrivalled domestically.
-Gala uses a blend of cutting-edge analytics and traditional scouting to sign players from around the world, so perhaps that vaunted database will yield a team worthy of European glory one day.
+Off the field, a new television deal has made Turkish clubs wealthier than ever before, affording Gala the opportunity to balance its books once and for all.
+They should be able to manage their finances more efficiently in future, with a progressive approach to scouting, analysis and preparation that is unrivalled domestically.
+Gala use a blend of cutting-edge analytics and traditional scouting to sign players from around the world, so perhaps that vaunted database will yield a team worthy of European glory one day.

 Some aspects of the football economy are still deeply unfair to clubs like Galatasaray.
 There seem to be double standards in how Financial Fair Play violations are punished.
 Meanwhile, the controversial ‘market pool’ system for sharing television revenue is a thinly-veiled attempt by UEFA to adopt a back-door franchise model in the Champions League, with the same elite teams competing every year thanks to disproportionate remuneration.
 To combat this, Galatasaray must continue to grow commercially, with further expansion into different continents.
 The internet can be a great tool in this fight, but it all comes down to results in the end.